-- Celiac disease facts
+- Celiac disease definition and facts

-- What causes celiac disease?
+- What is celiac disease?
+What causes it?

 - What are the signs and symptoms of celiac disease?

-- What is the treatment for celiac disease?
+- What is a gluten-free diet for celiac disease?

 - What are the complications of celiac disease?

-Celiac disease facts
+Celiac disease definition and facts

 - In people with celiac disease, inflammation occurs in the small intestinal mucosa when it is exposed to gluten in the diet.